zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Adrian begins our dialogue by saying to Paul, “Hey,  there’s a fight going on outside.”
 A “fight” is when two people try to hurt each other, often by hitting each other.
 You can have a fight that is just “verbal” ( verbal).
 That’s when two people are often yelling at each other, disagreeing with e ach other but not hitting each other.
 When they start to hit each other, we would call that a “physical fight.”

 Paul says, “Those guys are really going at it.”
-The  expression “to go at it” means to be completely involved in something with a lot o f enthusiasm.
+The  expression “to go at it” means to be completely involved in something with a lot of enthusiasm.
 Adrian says, “Yeah, they’re going all out.”
 “To go all out” mean s to do something without hesitation or limitation, to do something fully, of ten in a somewhat extreme way.
 “To go at it” and “to go all out” could describe the same situation, as it does here.
 The meanings are slightly different.
 “To go at it” means to begin something with a lot of enthusiasm.
 “To go all out” means to do the most you possibly can.
 So they’re slightly different in meaning.

 In any case, Adrian then says to Paul, “Did you see  that?” indicating something that just happened during the fight, apparently, wh ere these two men are hitting each other.
 Adrian says, “He just sucker punched the other guy.”
 “To sucker (sucker) punch (punch)” someone is to hit someone w hen he is not expecting it, in a somewhat unfair way, I guess we would say.
 The  verb “to punch” means to hit someone with your closed hand, what we would ca ll your “fist” (fist).
 In fact, there’s a way of describing a fight such as the one  in the dialogue which is a “fistfight,” when two people hit each other mostly with their closed hands, their fists.